 A Solution Everyone Can Agree On

 That’s why in May 2017, former Conservative Party leader Rona Ambrose put Bill C-337 before Parliament.
 It would make training about sexual assault law and myths mandatory for federal judges.
-The bill passed unanimously through the House of Commons, backed by the Conservatives, Liberals and NDP.
+The bill passed unanimously through the House of Commons, backed by the Bloc, Conservatives, Greens, Liberals and NDP.